samsrauy/ironsworn-starforged-googlesites-modules/README.md

 ### 🧩 The Component Stack

 **The Anchor (Google Sheet):**

-The Google Sheet is the brain of the whole system.
+>Google Sheet is the brain of the whole system.
 For the Auto-Discovery and Sync systems to work without requiring every player to log into a Google Account, you need a specific, two-part permission setup.

 Since your script uses ```no-cors``` and the "Discovery" logic fetches the ```Settings``` tab as a CSV, the Google Sheet must have the following permissions: